 3.4 Impact of Wireless Internet on the Health Sector

 In Nangi village, every one of the 40 respondents agreed that healthcare saw significant improvements after internet access was introduced.
-Bir Bahadur Pun shared how it simplified the process of obtaining medicine and accessing hospitals, particularly during urgent situations.
+Mr. Bir Bahadur Pun shared how it simplified the process of obtaining medicine and accessing hospitals, particularly during urgent situations.
 This change has been especially beneficial in remote areas where healthcare services were previously limited.
 Moreover, the rise in tourist visits, driven by the availability of WiFi, indirectly contributed to strengthening healthcare resources during emergencies.
 This underscores the pivotal role of Internet access in enhancing healthcare services in rural regions.

-Mr Sheuba emphasized the convenience brought about by internet connectivity in accessing medical services.
+Mr. Sheuba emphasized the convenience brought about by internet connectivity in accessing medical services.
 He mentioned that the ability to quickly inform medical staff about health issues and emergencies has led to improved healthcare response times, contributing to better healthcare outcomes for residents.

-Bir Bahadur Pun, a middle-aged resident of Nangi village in Nepal, he highlighted the positive influence of internet connectivity on healthcare accessibility, noting the convenience of being able to call for medicines and the improvement in transportation options to reach the hospital in Ramche, contrasting with the previous need to walk.
+Mr. Bir Bahadur Pun, a middle-aged resident of Nangi village in Nepal, highlighted the positive influence of internet connectivity on healthcare accessibility, noting the convenience of being able to call for medicines and the improvement in transportation options to reach the hospital in Ramche, contrasting with the previous need to walk a long distance.

 The integration of wireless internet technology in Nangi has significantly improved healthcare services, enabling enhanced communication with doctors in urban centers like Kathmandu, thereby elevating the standard of medical care within the village, as noted by Mr. Pun.

 The introduction of wireless internet has transformed healthcare accessibility in Nangi village.
-Residents like Bir Bahadur Pun now find it easier to procure medicine and reach hospitals swiftly, especially in times of urgent need.
+Residents like Mr. Bir Bahadur Pun now find it easier to procure medicine and reach hospitals swiftly, especially in times of urgent need.
 This shift has been particularly significant in remote regions.
 Additionally, the surge in tourist visits, facilitated by WiFi availability, has indirectly supported healthcare services by bringing in extra resources during emergencies.
 This emphasizes the crucial contribution of internet access in bolstering healthcare provisions in rural communities.

 3.5 Impact of Wireless Internet on the Education Sector

 Out of the 40 respondents surveyed, a significant majority of 35 individuals shared their consensus regarding the positive changes observed within the Education Sector.
-Barta Bahadur Chachanji Pun underscored the transformative role played by internet tutorials in enhancing farming techniques.
+Mr. Barta Bahadur Chachanji Pun underscored the transformative role played by internet tutorials in enhancing farming techniques.
 Moreover, he highlighted the pivotal role of internet access in introducing computers and laptops into local schools, all thanks to the dedicated efforts of Mahabir Pun.
 This illustrates how internet connectivity has enriched education by presenting new learning opportunities and avenues for growth.

-In our interview with the staff of Himachal Secondary School, including the Dean Chitra Bahadur Budhathoki and Computer Teacher Krishna Pun, insights into the impact of internet access on education and community dynamics in Nangi village, Nepal, were revealed.
-The school, with its 21 staff members, has been pioneering computer science studies since 2000, marking it as a trailblazer in the region.
+In our interview with the staff of Himachal Secondary School, including the Dean Mr. Chitra Bahadur Budhathoki and Computer Teacher Mr. Krishna Pun, insights into the impact of internet access on education and community dynamics in Nangi village, Nepal, were revealed.
+The school, with its 21 staff members, pioneered computer science studies in 2000, marking it as a trailblazer in the region.

 The internet serves as a platform for skills development, with students leveraging online resources to learn diverse skills such as guitar playing, video editing, and makeup applications.
 This highlights the transformative potential of the internet in providing opportunities for personal growth and self-expression.
-Moreover, the integration of internet-based learning into the school curriculum, including computer classes from the 6th grade, equips students with essential digital literacy skills, empowering them to navigate the digital landscape with confidence.
+Moreover, the integration of internet-based learning into the school curriculum, including computer classes from the 6th grade equips students with essential digital literacy skills, empowering them to navigate the digital landscape with confidence.

-Mr Sheba acknowledged the growing reliance on online resources among children for studying purposes.
+Mr. Sheba acknowledged the growing reliance on online resources among children for studying purposes.
 However, he also expressed concerns about potential distractions caused by excessive internet usage, leading to a decreased concentration on academic studies among younger generations.